 What are the different ITR Forms?

-Although the Income Tax Department (ITD) has prescribed 7 different ITR forms, taxpayers have to choose the one which is applicable to them.
+Although the Income Tax Department (ITD) has prescribed 7 different ITR form number, taxpayers have to choose the one which is applicable to them.

 Following ITR Forms are prescribed for Individuals (Non-corporate assessees):